ExtrieveTechnologies/ImageWizHelper/README.md

    import com.extrieve.imaging.sdk.ImageWizHelperJNI.ResetOption;
    ```

    *Once the import statements are included create the object class "ImageWizHelperJNI".
-The same object "HANDLE can be sued for calling functionalities
+The same object "HANDLE can be used for calling functionalities
     of the SharedLibraries.*

    ``` Java